The Perfect Chicken Cooking Temperature: A Guide

 For an extra-juicy chicken, try basting it with pan drippings or butter while it's roasting.
 This helps to keep the chicken moist and flavorful.

-Roasting Time: A Rule of Thumb
+roasting time: A Rule of Thumb

 To avoid undercooked chicken, particularly when dealing with larger birds, use a simple rule of thumb: allow 20 minutes of cooking time per pound for a whole chicken.
 For instance, a 4-pound chicken would need about 80 minutes of roasting time.